GuptaSnow/VestFinance/README.md

 #Steps to run the project
-a)After pulling the project from GITHUB, Please download the chromedriver.exe according to your chrome browser and change the path in the code(TestCaseTest.java) accordingly. b)Right click on the testng.xml -> Select Run as -> Select TestNg Suite.
+a)After pulling the project from GITHUB, Please download the chromedriver.exe according to your chrome browser and change the path in the code(TestCaseTest.java) accordingly. b)Right click on the testng.xml -> Select Run as -> Select TestNg Suite. c)When test suite complete, check the report in test-output folder with name as emailable-report.html